proudsunburn/ftransfer/docs/main.md

 main() shall invoke send_files() when command is "send" and file paths are provided where send mode transmits files to receiving peer.

-main() shall invoke receive_files() when command is "receive" and connection string is provided where receive mode accepts files from sending peer.
+main() shall invoke receive_files() when command is "receive" and connection string is provided where receive mode accepts files from sending peer with automatic resume detection.

 main() shall validate command-line argument combinations when parsing completes where validation ensures required arguments are present.